harveyp123/ICCD_SpTrn_SLR/SLR_Node_Class/README.md

-#### This directory is for SLR training over 3 link prediction dataset: ia-email, wiki-talk, stackoverflow
+#### This directory is for SLR training over 1 node classification dataset: brain

 Steps to reproduce the results: